 The Fairfield Circuitry Randy’s Revenge is one of My New Microphone’s Top Best Ring Modulation Pedals For Guitar & Bass.

-The Random*Source Ring (link to check the price at Reverb) is an improved version of the Serge Ring Modulator R9.
+The Random*Source Ring (link to check the price at Perfect Circuit) is an improved version of the Serge Ring Modulator R9.

 The Random*Source Ring features an input jack for the modulator and an input jack for the carrier signal, along with two output jacks.
-The levels of the signal (modulator) and carrier can be adjusted via the Signal and Carrier knobs, respectively.
+The signal (modulator) and carrier levels can be adjusted via the Signal and Carrier knobs, respectively.

 Pushing the carrier level past half will being to wave-shape the carrier signal.
 This distortion adds harmonics to the carrier and, therefore, additional sidebands to the ring-modulated output.